 The Health Resources and Services Administration (HRSA) is accepting applications for the fiscal year (FY) 2021 Dental Faculty Loan Repayment Program.
 The purpose of this program is to increase the number of dental and dental hygiene faculty in the workforce by assisting dental and dental hygiene training programs to attract and retain faculty through loan repayment.
+Preference in making grant awards will be given to applicants providing loan repayment to pediatric dentistry faculty supervising dental students or residents and providing clinical services in dental clinics located in dental schools, hospitals, and community-based affiliated sites.

 Funding Opportunity Title: Dental Faculty Loan Repayment Program

 Funding Opportunity Number: HRSA-21-019

 Due Date for Applications: April 19, 2021

 Anticipated Total Annual Available Year 1: \$ 800,000

 FY 2021 Funding: Year 2: \$ 1,200,000

 Year 3: \$ 1,600,000

 Year 4: \$ 2,000,000

 Year 5: \$ 2,400,000

 Estimated Number and Type of Award(s): Up to eight grants

 Estimated Award Amount: Up to \$100,000 - Year 1

 Up to \$150,000 - Year 2

 Up to \$200,000 - Year 3

 Up to \$250,000 - Year 4

 Up to \$300,000 - Year 5

 Subject to the availability of appropriated

-Coat Charing/Match Doguirod: funds No
+funds

-Cost Sharing/Match Required: Period of Performance:
+Cost Sharing/Match Required: No

-renou of renormance.
-September 1, 2021 through August 31, 2026
+Period of Performance: September 1, 2021 through

+Chod of Chormance.
+August 31, 2026

 (5 years)

-Eligible Applicants: Eligible entities are programs of general,

-Lligible Applicants. pediatric, or public health dentistry in

-public or private nonprofit dental or dental

-hygiene schools, or approved residency

-or advanced education programs in the

-practice of general, pediatric, or public
+Eligible Applicants: Eligible entities are programs of general, pediatric, or public health dentistry in public or private nonprofit dental or dental hygiene schools, or approved residency or advanced education programs in the practice of general, pediatric, or public health dentistry.

-health dentistry.

-See Section III.1 of this notice of funding

-opportunity (NOFO) for complete
+See Section III.1 of this notice of funding opportunity (NOFO) for complete eligibility information.

-eligibility information.